 Common Name: Prickly Poppy

-Papaver argemone is a Annual up to 0.40 metres tall.
+Papaver argemone is an annual plant that can grow up to 0.40 metres tall.

 This plant is toxic to mammals, though the toxicity is low[